 9. Know the rules and know when to break them.

-I don’t really think so much about if they will choose a climbing life, but like me I think climbing and the outdoors, and just that wanderlust, will be in their DNA forever.
+I don’t really think so much about if they will choose a climbing life, but like me, I think climbing and the outdoors, and just that wanderlust, will be in their DNA forever.
 Ella is 16, and I’m sure she’ll end up with a boyfriend who’s a climber, and they will go on and do their own thing, and all I can hope is that I’ve given her (or will teach her if she asks) the skills and ways of thinking she needs to stay safe.
-The most important thing of all is as parents we are storing up in our kids hundreds of reference points for their later lives, things they can think about when times are hard, when we won’t be there for them anymore - when they may look back a bit more fondly on those times when dad just seemed like a asshole forcing you up some multi pitch horror show simply because ‘it’ll be good for you!’
+The most important thing of all is as parents we are storing up in our kid’s hundreds of reference points for their later lives, things they can think about when times are hard when we won’t be there for them anymore - when they may look back a bit more fondly on those times when dad just seemed like an asshole forcing you up some multi-pitch horror show simply because ‘it’ll be good for you!’